 - PDF: We strongly recommend the HTML version for reading on screens of all sizes.
 However, it can be handy to have the PDF available in case someone with the print copy refers to a page number instead of a section.
 Thus, we do make a PDF of the 2017 Edition of Applied Combinatorics available.
 Earlier editions also remain available.

-- Print: If you’re interested in a physical copy of the book, you can order directly.
+- Print: If you’re interested in a physical copy of the book, one is available.
 In printed form, the book is 391 pages long and grayscale.
 The ISBN13 is 978-1973702719.
 The print version is available from Amazon (both in the US and Europe) as well as other online retailers.
 To compare prices, try Fetchbook.
 If you’re interested in having your campus bookstore order copies for students to purchase, the ISBN13 above should suffice.
 List price is US$15/£12/€13.
 (We do make a small amount in royalties from the print edition, but pricing is set just high enough to ensure availability through all distribution channels our publisher offers.)

 Applied Combinatorics is open source and licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC-BY-SA).
 Find out more about our open source philosophy and contributing to Applied Combinatorics.